 It is critical that persons with a DD diagnosis admitted to psychiatric hospitals are referred promptly to the REACH program.
 The REACH program can assist hospitals in discharge planning and in offering needed services in the community, such as mobile supports or providing a step down admission to a crisis therapeutic home.
 A related compliance indicator is as follows: 95% of children and adults admitted to state-operated and private psychiatric hospitals who are known to the CSB will be referred promptly (within 72 hours of admission) to REACH; filing reference 7.13.
-As displayed below, approximately 91% of known adults that were hospitalized during the quarter were referred to REACH within the required 72-hour timeframe; for children, this percentage is 97%.
-With both populations combined, the percentage is 92% of adults and children known to the CSB that were hospitalized were referred to REACH within 72 hours, which is not meeting this compliance indicator for this quarter.
+As displayed below, approximately 95% of known adults and approximately 96% of known children that were hospitalized during the quarter were referred to REACH within the required 72-hour timeframe.
+With both populations combined, the percentage is approximately 95% of adults and children known to the CSB that were hospitalized were referred to REACH within 72 hours, which is meeting this compliance indicator for this quarter.

 Data on hospitalizations of persons with a developmental disability are examined in several different ways.
 The Commonwealth has data on persons that are hospitalized in state operated psychiatric facilities such that trends on numbers, average and median length of stays, and percentage of the DD population hospitalized compared to all admissions can be reviewed.
 There are several compliance indicators surrounding tracking the number of admissions, trends, lengths of stay, and comparisons of DD admissions to admissions of the larger, non-DD population.
-A compliance indicator surrounding hospitalization data requires that documentation indicates a decreasing trend in the total and percentage of total admissions as compared to population served and lengths of stay of individuals with DD who are admitted to state-operated and known by DBHDS to have been admitted to private psychiatric hospitals; filing reference 8.6.
-An additional compliance indicator related to the following graphical displays in this "Hospitalizations" section of this report reads as follows (filing reference 8.7):
+A compliance indicator surrounding hospitalization data requires that documentation indicates a decreasing trend in the total and percentage of total admissions as compared to population served and lengths of stay of individuals with DD who are admitted to state-operated and known by DBHDS to have been admitted to the following graphical displays in this "Hospitalizations" section of this report reads as follows (filing reference 8.7):